-Residential Energy Property Credit (Section 1121): The new law increases the energy tax credit for homeowners who make energy efficient improvements to their existing homes.
-The new law increases the credit rate to 30 percent of the cost of all qualifying improvements and raises the maximum credit limit to $1,500 for improvements placed in service in 2009 and 2010.
+Residential Energy Property Credit (Section 1121): ARRA increased the energy tax credit for homeowners who make energy efficient improvements to their existing homes.
+The law increased the credit rate to 30 percent of the cost of all qualifying improvements and raises the maximum credit limit to $1,500 for improvements placed in service in 2009 and 2010.

 The credit applies to improvements such as adding insulation, energy efficient exterior windows and energy-efficient heating and air conditioning systems.

 A similar credit was available for 2007, but was not available in 2008.
-Homeowners should be aware that the standards in the new law are higher than the standards for the credit that was available in 2007 for products that qualify as “energy efficient” for purposes of this tax credit.
+Homeowners should be aware that, for purposes of this tax credit, the standards in ARRA for products that qualify as “energy efficient” are higher than the standards for the credit that was available in 2007.

 Residential Energy Efficient Property Credit (Section 1122): This nonrefundable energy tax credit will help individual taxpayers pay for qualified residential alternative energy equipment, such as solar hot water heaters, geothermal heat pumps and wind turbines.
-The new law removes some of the previously imposed maximum amounts and allows for a credit equal to 30 percent of the cost of qualified property.
+ARRA removed some of the previously imposed maximum amounts and allows for a credit equal to 30 percent of the cost of qualified property.
 See Notice 2009-41.

-Plug-in Electric Drive Vehicle Credit (Section 1141): The new law modifies the credit for qualified plug-in electric drive vehicles purchased after Dec.
+Plug-in Electric Drive Vehicle Credit (Section 1141): ARRA modifies the credit for qualified plug-in electric drive vehicles purchased after Dec.
 31, 2009.
 To qualify, vehicles must be newly purchased, have four or more wheels, have a gross vehicle weight rating of less than 14,000 pounds, and draw propulsion using a battery with at least four kilowatt hours that can be recharged from an external source of electricity.
 The minimum amount of the credit for qualified plug-in electric drive vehicles is $2,500 and the credit tops out at $7,500, depending on the battery capacity.
-The full amount of the credit will be reduced with respect to a manufacturer's vehicles after the manufacturer has sold at least 200,000 vehicles.
-For more information see: Questions and Answers, Notice 2009-54 and Notice 2009-89.
+The full amount of the credit available for a specific manufacturer’s vehicles will be reduced after that manufacturer has sold at least 200,000 vehicles.
+For more information, see: Questions and Answers, Notice 2009-54 and Notice 2009-89.

-Conversion Kits (Section 1143): The new law also provided a tax credit for plug-in electric drive conversion kits.
+Conversion Kits (Section 1143): ARRA also provided a tax credit for plug-in electric drive conversion kits.
 The credit is equal to 10 percent of the cost of converting a vehicle to a qualified plug-in electric drive motor vehicle and placed in service after Feb.
 17, 2009.
 The maximum amount of the credit is $4,000.
 The credit does not apply to conversions made after Dec.
 31, 2011.
-A taxpayer may claim this credit even if the taxpayer claimed a hybrid vehicle credit for the same vehicle in an earlier year.
+A taxpayer may claim this credit even if the taxpayer claimed a hybrid vehicle credit for the same vehicle in a previous year.

-Treatment of Alternative Motor Vehicle Credit as a Personal Credit Allowed Against AMT (Section 1144): Starting in 2009, the new law allows the Alternative Motor Vehicle Credit, including the tax credit for purchasing hybrid vehicles, to be applied against the Alternative Minimum Tax.
-Prior to the new law, the Alternative Motor Vehicle Credit could not be used to offset the AMT.
-This means the credit could not be taken if a taxpayer owed AMT or was reduced for some taxpayers who did not owe AMT.
+Treatment of Alternative Motor Vehicle Credit as a Personal Credit Allowed Against AMT (Section 1144): Starting in 2009, ARRA allowed the Alternative Motor Vehicle Credit, including the tax credit for purchasing hybrid vehicles, to be applied against the Alternative Minimum Tax.
+Prior to ARRA, the Alternative Motor Vehicle Credit could not be used to offset the AMT.
+This meant the credit could not be taken if a taxpayer owed AMT or was reduced for some taxpayers who did not owe AMT.

 Questions and Answers